jplindstrom/p5-autobox-Transform/README.md

         books => $author->map_by("books")->to_ref,
     );

-map\_by is called in list context, so without ->to\_ref it would have return an array, not an arrayref.
+map\_by is called in list context, so without `->to_ref` it would have return an array, not an arrayref.

 ## @array->to\_array() : @array

-Return the @array, regardless of context.
+Return the `@array`, regardless of context.
 This is mostly useful if called on a ArrayRef at the end of a chain of method calls.

 ## @array->to\_hash() : %hash | %$hash

-Return the item pairs in the @array as the key-value pairs of a %hash (context sensitive).
+Return the item pairs in the `@array` as the key-value pairs of a `%hash` (context sensitive).

-Useful if you need to continue calling %hash methods on it.
+Useful if you need to continue calling `%hash` methods on it.

-Die if there aren't an even number of items in @array.
+Die if there aren't an even number of items in `@array`.

 # METHODS ON ARRAYS CONTAINING OBJECTS/HASHES

 ## @array->map\_by($accessor) : @array | @$array

-$accessor is either a string, or an arrayref where the first item is a string.
+`$accessor` is either a string, or an arrayref where the first item is a string.

-Call the $accessor on each object in @array, or get the hash key value on each hashref in @array.
+Call the `$accessor` on each object in `@array`, or get the hash key value on each hashref in `@array`.
 Like:

     map { $_->$accessor() } @array
     # or